Skip to content

 Neighbourhood Mental Health Cafés

-More information can be found on the Leicestershire Partnership Trust website.
+More information can be found on the Leicestershire Partnership NHS Trust website.

 Live Well Leicester can support you to make changes to your lifestyle to support better mental health.
 Things like increasing physical activity, drinking less, giving up smoking or improving your diet can have a significant impact on mental wellbeing.